nicopico-dev/petit-boutiste/README.md

 # Petit Boutiste

-Petit Boutiste is a desktop application for analyzing and interpreting hexadecimal data.
+Petit Boutiste is a desktop application for analyzing and interpreting hexadecimal and binary data.
 It provides a user-friendly interface for working with binary data formats, allowing you to define and visualize byte groups with different representations.

 ![screenshot.png](screenshot.png)

 ## Features

-- Input and display hexadecimal data
+- Input and display data in hexadecimal or binary format
+- Toggle between hex and binary input modes
 - Define named groups of bytes
 - Interpret byte groups as different data types:
   - Raw hexadecimal
   - Integer values (with configurable endianness)
-  - Text (with configurable character set and endianness)
+  - Text (with configurable endianness)
 - Save and load templates for reuse with similar data structures
 - Export and import templates for sharing
+- Multi-tab interface for working with multiple data sets simultaneously

 ## Getting Started